Is this water safe to drink? Probably not, but it will be if you're carrying a water purifier on your backpacking trip.

 - Takes 30 minutes to work

-- Won't filter the water at all, so best used with a clear water source
+- Won't filter water at all, so best used with a clear source of water

 We love the SteriPen.
-It’s not a great solution for large volume water purification but for personal use on a hike it’s perfect.
+It’s not a great solution for large volume water purification, but for personal use on a hike it’s great.

 This is my go-to water bottle for when I'm out on a day hike or traveling to parts of the world where the water is less sanitary.